awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

             }
          },
          "Resource":[
-            "AWS KMS key IDs (for the AWS region of the destination bucket) to use for encrypting object replicas" ]
+            "AWS KMS key ARNs (for the AWS Region of the destination bucket) to use for encrypting object replicas" ]
       }
    ]
 }
 ```

+For more information, see [Using IAM policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html)\.

 ## Granting additional permissions for cross\-account scenarios<a name="replication-kms-cross-acct-scenario"></a>